MDamiano/ExoReL/README.md

 Version 2.4.2

 Includes:
-* A generation of reflected light spectra routine;
+* A routine to generate of reflected light spectra;
 * A retrieval routine based on nested sampling (i.e. MultiNest).

 ## Authors